Edge-colored 3-uniform hypergraphs without rainbow paths of length 3 and applications to Ramsey theory: Concluding remarks

 \begin{theorem}[Erd\H{o}s-Rado Canonical Ramsey Theorem~\cite{ErRa}] For any integers $r\geq 2$ and $t\geq 1$, there exists an integer $n$ such that in every edge-coloring of $K^{(r)}_{n}$, there is a $J$-Canonical edge-colored $K^{(r)}_{t}$ for some ordering of $V(K^{(r)}_{t})$ and some subset $J\subseteq [r]$. \end{theorem}

-\begin{proposition} The constrained Ramsey number $f(H,G)$ exists if and only if for some positive integer $t$ and all subsets $J\subseteq [r]$, $H$ is isomorphic to a monochromatic subgraph in a $J$-Canonical edge-coloring of $K^{(r)}_{t}$ or $G$ is isomorphic to a rainbow subgraph in a $J$-Canonical edge-coloring of $K^{(r)}_{t}$. \end{proposition}
+\begin{proposition} The constrained Ramsey number $f(H,G)$ exists if and only if for some positive integer $t$ and each subset $J\subseteq [r]$, $H$ is isomorphic to a monochromatic subgraph in a $J$-Canonical edge-coloring of $K^{(r)}_{t}$ or $G$ is isomorphic to a rainbow subgraph in a $J$-Canonical edge-coloring of $K^{(r)}_{t}$. \end{proposition}

-\begin{proof} If $H$ and $G$ satisfy the condition in the proposition, then there exists an integer $n$ such that every edge-coloring of $K^{(r)}_{n}$ contains a $J$-canonical edge-colored $K^{(r)}_{t}$ for some $J\subseteq [r]$, and thus contains either a monochromatic copy of $H$ or a rainbow copy of $G$.
+\begin{proof} If $H$ and $G$ satisfy the condition in the proposition, then by Theorem~\ref{th:canonical}, there exists an integer $n$ such that every edge-coloring of $K^{(r)}_{n}$ contains a $J$-canonical edge-colored $K^{(r)}_{t}$ for some $J\subseteq [r]$, and thus contains either a monochromatic copy of $H$ or a rainbow copy of $G$.
 This implies that $f(H,G)$ exists.
 If for all positive integers $t$ and some subset $J\subseteq [r]$, $H$ is not isomorphic to any monochromatic subgraph in any $J$-Canonical edge-coloring of $K^{(r)}_{t}$ and $G$ is not isomorphic to any rainbow subgraph in any $J$-Canonical edge-coloring of $K^{(r)}_{t}$, then for every positive integer $n$, we can take the $J$-Canonical edge-coloring of $K^{(r)}_{n}$ which contains neither a monochromatic copy of $H$ nor a rainbow copy of $G$.
 This implies that $f(H,G)$ does not exist. \end{proof}

 For $r$-graphs $H$ and $G$ that do not satisfy the condition in Proposition~\ref{prop:constrained}, we may instead study the following problem.